Arkinstroy/startup/README.md

 Simon CSS

 I learned how to integrate bootstrap and regular CSS into an actual webpage.
 This one was more complicated, and already had the basic html layout, but I saw how to combine this into an actual application and make it look more professional.
 I also found the method to add responsivity to the application based on size to be very interesting.

+Startup HTML and CSS

+I learned how to combine the concepts of this class into an actual project.
+I found it very helpful to have the specification made beforehand.
+The most interesting thing that I found was editing the DOM through javascript, which is not technically supposed to be a part of this project, but oh well.
+If pure javascript and HTML can offer this much reactivity, I am excited to see what an actual framework can do.